Good communication with your children helps everyone in the family cope with whatever changes lie ahead.

 Prepare what you want to say.
-Many parents find it helpful to practice or write down what they want to say before the first conversation.
-Other parents feel that having their spouse, partner, close friend, or a relative with them makes it easier.
-Parents also tell us that choosing a quiet time when they and their children are rested makes the conversation less stressful.
+It may be helpful to practice or write down what you would like to say before your first conversation.
+You could also consider who you would like to be present during this conversation, such as a spouse, partner, relative or close friend.
 If you have children of different ages, you might speak with your older children first.
-Perhaps, the older children will want to help you tell your younger children.
+The older children may even want to help you tell your younger children.
 Try to have these conversations as close together as possible so that all members of the family are aware of the situation and have a chance to support each other.

 Consider your child’s age.
 When speaking with your children, use words that are common and familiar; your children will have an easier time understanding what cancer is and what to expect.
+Remember that young children can have short attention spans, even when it comes to important subjects.
+You may need to have more than one conversation about cancer with your child.
 In addition, keep in mind that children at different ages have different ways of understanding things.
-Every parent knows his or her child’s level of maturity and comprehension, but you can use this information as a guide to what works best with different age groups.
+Every parent knows their child’s level of maturity and comprehension, but you can use this information as a guide to what works best with different age groups.

-Don’t be surprised if a child between the ages of 5 and 8 is mainly concerned about himself.
-“Who will take care of me?” is a common question.
-This is not because young children are selfish.
 At their developmental stage, they see the world from their point of view and do not see the larger picture until they get older.
 Letting them know that they will be taken care of and that you will have a plan in place will help them cope with any changes to their routine.
-Older children also need to be reassured that their needs will be met.

-Children above the age of 5 or 6 are likely to have more questions.
-Be prepared to answer their questions to the best of your knowledge, but keep in mind that there is no need to talk beyond what is asked.
+Children age 8 or older are likely to have more questions.
+Be prepared to answer their questions to the best of your knowledge, but keep in mind that it is okay not to have all the answers.
+You can share that you will check with our doctor and update your children when you have more information.
 This will give children the chance to absorb information at their own pace; perhaps they will have more questions later.

-No matter what their age, it’s important to let your children know that what they are feeling is normal and okay.
+No matter what their age, it’s important to let your children know that what they are feeling is normal and okay and that their needs will continue to be met.
 Finding out what they might have heard about cancer is helpful in order to clear up any misinformation.
 Be honest and hopeful.
-Having frequent conversations will help your children feel safer and more secure.
+Having frequent conversations will help your children feel more secure and part of your healing process.